ohallstrom/data-story/index.md

 ![alt text](./assets/img/Quotes.png)
 ## TODO: Ralph add his comment

-Apart from the pairings with high significance rankings, we can also see interesting relationships in pairings with lower rankings.
-Looking at the nationality, one can notice a significant difference in the distributions of pronouns and the number of words used between North America and Asia.
+Among the distributions with statistically significant differences, we can also see interesting relationships in pairings with lower rankings.
+Looking at the nationality, one can notice a difference in the distributions of pronouns and the number of words used between North America and Asia.

 We know you probably went all the way to the bottom of this hoping to find something about gender biases -- quite a hot topic.
-But you’ll probably not find what you are looking for.
+But you will probably not find what you are looking for.

 ![alt text](./assets/img/Gender_dist_new.png)

-Men and women are kind of similar from a talking point of view.
+Men and women displayed similar speech patterns.
 The distribution in terms of sentiment, pronouns, and reference to the “self” show a lot of overlap.
-Other lexical features / speaker attributes combinations show similar insignificant differences.
+Other lexical features / speaker attribute combinations show similar insignificant differences.

 ## What now?